 1.4 You are responsible for your conduct in practice, any care or advice you provide, and any failure to You are responsible for the appropriateness of your decision to delegate a task.
 You must be able to justify your decisions if asked to.

-1.5 You must protect service users or others if you believe that any situation puts them in This includes the conduct, performance or health of a colleague.
+1.5 You must protect service users or others if you believe that any situation puts them in danger.
+This includes the conduct, performance or health of a colleague.
 The safety of service users and others must come before other loyalties at all times.
 As soon as you become aware of a situation that puts a service user or someone else in danger, you should discuss the matter with your clinical supervisor, a senior colleague or another appropriate person.

 1.6 Regardless of whether they are employed or work in Independent Practice, Registrants are responsible for ensuring they have adequate, current, and ongoing professional indemnity insurance for their practice.